Australia’s best walks and hikes for luxury travellers

 Arkaba Walk (South Australia’s Flinders Ranges) – a 4-day (44km) journey back in time.
 Marvel at the ancient landscapes of Wilpena Pound, listen to heroic takes of early pioneers and see dozens of emus, kangaroos and wallaroos as you hike across this 60,000-acre private wildlife.
 Walks operate March to October.

-Scenic Rim (South-East Queensland) – a 4-day (33km) walk through the stunning Scenic Rim region showcases lush Gondwana rainforests and ancient volcanic landscapes, introduces hikers to a plethora of uniquely Australia bird- and wild-life and treats walkers to comfortable glamping accommodation and delicious meals.
-The second day of this unique experience includes a guided walk and workshop with an Aboriginal elder.
+Scenic Rim (South-East Queensland) – a 4-day (60km) walk through the stunning Scenic Rim region showcases lush Gondwana rainforests and ancient volcanic landscapes, introduces hikers to a plethora of uniquely Australia bird- and wildlife and treats walkers to comfortable eco-camp accommodation and delicious meals.
 Walks operate March to November.

 Wineglass Bay Sail Walk (Tasmania) – a 6-day sailing and walking experiences showcasing some of Tasmania’s most iconic and spectacular scenery.
 Sailing and staying aboard a luxurious 23 metre yacht, adventurers enjoy a series of short walks exploring diverse coastal landscapes from the Tasman Peninsula to Maria Island and picturesque Wineglass Bay.
 (4-day itineraries are also available.
 This experience operates October through to May).